-This page features some of Victoria's ,workshops and performances facilitated by Ausdance Victoria.
+This page features some of Victoria's dance events and workshops facilitated by Ausdance Victoria.

 Big Dance 2018

 Initiated by the Mayor of London in 2006, the biennial Big Dance is a participatory dance festival.
 It is a celebration of dance for all ages and all levels of ability.
 In 2018, Australia took the leading role for this global event, with Ausdance Victoria and Ausdance NSW presenting the 2018 Big Dance.
 Hundreds of people around the country learnt choreographed by Frances Rings and Craig Bary and performed it at one of many Big Dance events taking place.

 Ausdance Victoria hosted three Big Dances, in Federation Square (Melbourne), Yarra Ranges and Castlemaine!

 Dance Artist in Residence